nanovms/ops-documentation/networking.md

 ops run client -a 192.168.42.19:8081 -b -t tap1 --ip-address 192.168.42.20
 ```

-For the mac you won't be able to use this syntax as there is no actual
+Note: On the mac for 'ops run', you won't be able to use this syntax as there is no actual
 ethernet card (for most laptops).

-There still are options by using the [virtualbox provider](https://nanovms.gitbook.io/ops/virtual_box).
-Virtualbox has it's own tap kext driver.

-If you are on a Mac M1, M2 or M3 we recommend grabbing [OPS desktop](https://storage.googleapis.com/cli/darwin/ops.pkg) as it has vmnet-bridged support enabled by default and is pre-setup to run correctly.
-This way of working with bridges is much nicer too as you don't have to configure anything.

-If you want to build yourself you need at least qemu 7.1 or qemu HEAD from brew.
-You currently need to be root or set the suid bit (chmod +s) to the qemu binary.

 ## IPv6